brianhigh/data-workshop/Applied_SQL.md

       <td width="128" valign="middle"><img width="128" height="128" alt="tasks" src="images/tasks.jpg"></td>
       <td valign="middle">
          <ul>
-            <li>Clean up an external data files you may have.
+            <li>Clean up any external data files you may have.
             <li>Import your external data into your database.
             <li>Check your database tables and resolve any errors.
             <li>Query your database for to answer research questions.